Bourgeault History, Family Crest & Coats of Arms

 Bourgeault Settlers in United States in the 20th Century

-- Elisabeth Bourgeault, aged 43, who emigrated to the United States from Paris, France, in 1920
+- Elisabeth Bourgeault, aged 43, who immigrated to the United States from Paris, France, in 1920

 - Emile Bourgeault, aged 26, who landed in America from Havre, in 1920